xbeat/Glitch-Community/DEPLOYING.md

   # That last step should never need to merge.
   # If it does, something went wrong or somebody edited community-staging directly.
-  # Ask Jude or Greg for help.
+  # Ask someone on the team in #community for help!

   refresh # Update the Glitch editor with the new files and kick off the build.
   ```